vman241308/face_detection_javascript/README.md

 ### Installation

-The FaceDetect package can be downloaded from Github by either downloading the ZIP folder or by running the following command from the terminal:
+The FaceDetect package can be downloaded from the [FaceDetect Github](https://github.com/DoryAzar/facedetect) repository by either downloading the ZIP folder or by running the following command from the terminal:

 ```bash
 git clone git@github.com:DoryAzar/facedetect.git